open-cogsci/osdoc/content/pages/publications.md

 Parra, F., Miljkovitch, R., Persiaux, G., Morales, M., & Scherer, S. (2017).
 The multimodal assessment of adult attachment security: developing the biometric attachment test. *Journal of Medical Internet Research*, *19*(4), e100. doi:10.2196/jmir.6898

 Parsons, O. E., Bayliss, A. P., & Remington, A. (2017).
 A few of my favorite things: circumscribed interests in autism are not accompanied by increased attentional salience on a personalized selective attention task. *Molecular Autism*, *8*, 20. doi:10.1186/s13229-017-0132-1

+Poortman, E. B. (2017).
+Concept Typicality and the Interpretation of Plural Predicate Conjunction.
+In *Compositionality and Concepts in Linguistics and Psychology* (pp. 139–162).
+Springer, Cham. doi:10.1007/978-3-319-45977-6_6

 Quigley, M., & Reed, P. (2017).
 Over-selective responding in a diagnostic judgment task. *Applied Cognitive Psychology*. doi:10.1002/acp.3341